All-in-one Crowd Level Estimate

 Disneyland has over 50 attractions and we use every one of them to produce a single, all-in-one crowd level estimate for the next 365 days in the future.

 Thanks to our fabulous Lines users and our crack team of researchers, we collect wait times from Disneyland and Disney California Adventure, every hour of every day.
-These data - tens of thousands of individual wait times - are analyzed by a professional statistician, who looks for trends and patterns in the data to see how DLR crowds are behaving.
+These data - millions of individual wait times - are analyzed by a professional statistician, who looks for trends and patterns in the data to see how DLR crowds are behaving.

 Sorting The Marbles

 The Crowd Calendar is based on a percentile rank (for more on its genesis, read here).